glenjamin/repo-repro/README.md

 Github will record the results of each hook on the `Webhooks & Services` page.

+Activity will also be logged in the application log, see `heroku logs`.

 ### Using BitBucket as your source

  * Select the `Administration` Cog ⚙ from your repository page.